 6.3.4 Impacts on existing entities and interfaces

-Editor's note: This clause is not necessarily complete.

 a) The SPR/UDR/PCRF needs to be configured with data as to which UEs and which APNs are tagged for "application dependent low latency" service.
 For the SPR/UDR case, the PCRF needs to understand the subscriber data it receives from the UDR.
 However, this is in line with the specification in TS 29.335 [7] for the operation of the Ud interface between UDR and PCRF.

 b) For the option in procedure step 6b, a new PCRF-PCEF signalling indication is needed.